cilwerner/ms-identity-docs-code-dotnet/5-migration/3-migrate-directory-extensions/README.md

 1. Open the Microsoft Entra Connect tool and select **Configure**
 2. Select the option **Customize synchronization options** and click **Next**
-3. Sign-in with an Microsoft Entra global administrator user account
+3. Sign-in with a Microsoft Entra global administrator user account
 4. Select **Next** on the *Connect your directories* tab
 5. Select **Next** on the *Domain and OU filtering* tab
 6. Check the box **Directory extension sync** and click **Next**